 1. Despite being very powerful, the Blue Fairy can't be everywhere at once.
 She had to come down from the sky to help Pinocchio (except for the end, but she might've gone by the shop and gone back to the sky)

 2. Who says she didn't eventually?
 Just because we never see it doesn't mean it didn't happen.
-It just isn't relavent to Pinocchio's story (like showing whether or not Gideon, Honest John, or the Coachman ever are punished)
+It just isn't relevant to Pinocchio's story (like showing whether or not Gideon, Honest John, or the Coachman ever are punished)

 3. Pinocchio is an unusual case, being created from wood, by the Blue Fairy herself.
 It may be the case that fully human children have different types of guardians, (angels?).
 Maybe the others are set free another way.

 How can Monstro be sleeping at the bottom of the ocean?
 He's a mammal!
 Even as a kid that confused me.
-(For some reason, Jiminy's Super Not Drowning Skills didn't, though.)
+(For some reason, Jiminy's Super Not-Drowning Skills didn't, though.)